grpc/proposal/A120-postquantum-cryptography.md

 ### Java

 Similar to Go, gRPC-Java does not currently make opinionated preferences on the key exchange algorithm, and the defaults are dependent upon the security provider used.
 The providers have significant differences and this creates confusion for users.
 Further, X25519-MLKEM768 is not supported in all java versions, nor in all security providers.
-We propose that we update gRPC-Java to use netty-tcnative 4.2 (w/ BoringSSL) to cover most important use cases.
+We propose that we update gRPC-Java to use netty-tcnative 4.2 (which uses BoringSSL) to cover most important use cases.
 Otherwise, OpenJDK 27 is the first version in which X25519-MLKEM768 is supported, so we are constrained by the language.

 * netty-tcnative 4.1 (w/ BoringSSL) - {X25519, P-256, P-384, P-521}
 * netty-tcnative 4.2 (w/ BoringSSL) - {X25519-MLKEM768, X25519, P-256, P-384, P-521}